 DAY TWO – Tropical lowland forest covering karst hillsides, flooded grasslands & savannas enroute to Tuxtepec.
-We’ll leave Veracruz in predawn darkness in order to time our arrival at Amatlan just after sunrise.
-As we draw close to our destination, Volcan Orizaba dominates the northeastern horizon.
+Sunrise will light Volcan Orizaba, which dominates the northern horizon from our hotel, demanding a few photos before breakfast.
 If we’re lucky we’ll have good views of this “perfect” volcano before clouds obscure the cone.
-Just a short distance off the highway is the small village of Amatlan and the karst limestone hillsides that are home to one of Mexico’s most unique endemics–Sumichrast’s Wren.
+After eating, we’ll have a short drive to the small village of Amatlan.
+Just a short distance off the highway, Amatlan and the karst limestone hillsides here are home to one of Mexico’s most range restricted endemics—Sumichrast’s Wren.
 Although we may hear this species’ loud songs in Oaxaca, getting to those forest patches is often impossible.
 Here, the karst limestone hills are covered with plantations of coffee growing under shade trees.
-The many footpaths in the forest give us easy access to the habitat of this truly amazing bird.
-Other birds from past trips include Thicket Tinamou, Singing Quail, Bronze-winged (Golden-olive) Woodpecker, Wedge-tailed Sabrewing, toucans, Fan-tailed and Golden-crowned Warblers and Montezuma and Chestnut-headed Oropendolas.
+The many footpaths in the forest give us easy access to the habitat of this truly unique bird.
+Other sightings from the area on past trips include Thicket Tinamou, Singing Quail, Bronze-winged (Golden-olive) Woodpecker, Wedge-tailed Sabrewing, toucans, Fan-tailed and Golden-crowned Warblers and Montezuma and Chestnut-headed Oropendolas.

 After finding Sumichrast’s Wren, we’ll explore coastal lowland and wet savanna habitats of Veracruz, crossing the border into Oaxaca in the late afternoon.
 We’ll see incredible numbers of waterbirds of all varieties.
 We should find all of the herons and egrets found in this region of Mexico in numbers that at times may be staggering.
 Raptors are another highlight, and we’ve seen as many as 19 species during our day in this area.
 Kestrel, Merlin, Laughing, Peregrine and Aplomado Falcons, White-tailed and Snail Kites, Black-collared, Roadside and Gray Hawks, Common and Great Black-Hawks and even large numbers of Lesser Yellow-headed Vultures.

-Huge numbers of highly visible birds may make this the favorite day for many participants.
+Huge numbers of highly visible birds may make this a favorite day for many participants.
 One year we saw 159 species on our Veracruz wetlands day!
-The area holds good numbers of spectacular species like Fork-tailed Flycatchers (a highlight from 1999 was a field with more than 30! of these graceful birds flycatching from grass perches low to the ground), Green-breasted Mango, Gray-necked Wood-Rail and even the familiar Vermilion Flycatcher.
+The area holds good numbers of spectacular species like Fork-tailed Flycatchers (a highlight from 2002 was a field with more than 100! of these graceful birds flycatching from grass perches low to the ground), Green-breasted Mango, Russet-naped Wood-Rail and even the familiar Vermilion Flycatcher.
 Night Tuxtepec.

 DAY THREE- Tropical lowland forest, tropical evergreen forest and tropical cloud forest up to pine/oak forest above Valle Nacional.
 Morning will be spent birding areas that contain remnant forest on the hillsides above Valle Nacional.
 In this highly agricultural area even these small tracts of forest have good numbers of birds.
 Little and Thicket Tinamous calling in the early morning hours, White Hawk, Dusky Antbird, Barred Antshrike, Rufous-breasted Spinetail, Spot-breasted Wren, Northern Bentbill, Gray-headed Tody-Flycatcher, tanagers (Blue-gray, Crimson-collared and euphonias), hummingbirds (White-bellied and Canivet’s Emeralds, Little Hermit, and Wedge-tailed Sabrewing), Violaceous Trogon, Chestnut-headed and Montezuma’s Oropendolas, and Yellow-tailed, Audubon’s and Altamira Orioles are likely highlights.

 We’ll enjoy a picnic lunch in the mountains before our return to the lowlands and additional birding before we return to our hotel.
 We may have an after dark owl prowl.
-Past trips have produced Common Potoo, Pauraque, Whip-poor-will, Vermiculated Screech, Striped and Mottled Owls and sounds that have to be heard to be believed.
+Past outings have produced Northern Potoo, Pauraque, Eastern Whip-poor-will, Vermiculated Screech, Striped and Mottled Owls and sounds of the Mexican night.
 Night Tuxtepec.